wizzat/distribution/README.md

 Graphing Pre-Tallied Tokens Example
 ===================================

+Sometimes the output you have is already some keys with their counts.
+For example the output of "du" or "command | uniq -c".
+In these cases, use the --graph (-g) option, which skips the parsing and tokenizing of the input.

-You can use very short versions of the options in case you don't like typing a lot.
+Further, you can use very short versions of the options in case you don't like typing a lot.
 The default character is "+" because it creates a type of grid system which makes it easy for the eye to trace right/left or up/down.
-If the input is already just a list of values and keys, you can pass in the "--graph" (-g) option to graph the data without going through any parsing phase.

 ```
 $ sudo du -sb /etc/* | distribution -w=90 -h=15 -g